-The condition of the building when compared to similar buildings of its type and similar age in the immediate area and/or other areas, appears to be in BETTER THAN AVERAGE condition, however there are major defects and safety hazards found in the subfloor area that require further investigations.
+The condition of the building when compared to similar buildings of its type and similar age in the immediate area and/or other areas, appears to be in AVERAGE condition, with very important items in this report to consider.

 There are a number of defects listed in this report which will require attention to rectify and comply with Australian Standards, to prevent further deterioration / damage to the property as listed in this report.